 In addition to home visits, Lynn works in a pediatric sensory gym called Run, Jump, Roll.
-It’s a pediatric PT and OT gym, treating children with a variety of gross and fine motor delays, as well as sensory integration dysfunction.
 It is fully equipped with a wide variety of sensory integration tools and equipment, in order to help children improve their sensory processing, balance and coordination, and other motor delays.
-There are two individual treatment rooms for working on fine motor skills, handwriting, visual perception and sustained attention to task.
+There are also two private treatment rooms for working on fine motor skills, handwriting, visual perception and sustained attention to task.
 The gym has a waiting area where parents can watch the child's session and learn valuable techniques for use at home and in school.

-LOCATION: Office at 433 Third Avenue (between 7th and 8th Streets), Park Slope & home visits in Park Slope, South Slope, Carroll Gardens, Windsor Terrace, Prospect Heights, Gowanus.
+LOCATION: Office at 433 Third Avenue (between 7th and 8th Streets), Brooklyn & home visits in the Park Slope area

 TYPE OF SERVICES: Occupational Therapy screenings and evaluations, individual treatment sessions, parent consultations, teacher/staff workshops and in-services at your location.

 EXPERTISE: Sensory Integration treatment, fine motor development, visual-motor and visual-perceptual deficits, handwriting/pre-writing skills.